nsls2omf/xmf/README.md

 [![[xmf_logo]](_static/logo.png)](none)

-In this documentation, you will find information about the XMF project, including its modules and functionalities in Python and MATLAB.
+In this XMF project, we will introduce its modules and functionalities in Python and MATLAB.

 # Contents: